Statistics for University Administrators using R

 All training is online and will be delivered live between 09:00 and 17:30 (GMT/GMT+1).
 The delivery platform is Zoom, which may be freely accessed.
 Questions may be asked using Zoom's chat box.
 Note our online courses are delivered by a team of two presenters, meaning at least one presenter is always available to provide additional support.
 During presentations the team member who is not speaking can take questions in addition to the presenter.

 Who Should Attend?

-Administrators in educational establishments working in Policy and Planning units; those involved in interpreting student records and in reporting to committees; those involved in producing returns to the HESA.
+Administrators in educational establishments working in Policy, Planning and Strategy units; Data and Insight units; Business Intelligence units; those involved in extracting actionable insights from student records and in reporting to policy makers or committees; those involved in producing returns to the HESA.
 Anyone in these positions will benefit greatly from this course.